 - Anti-Bribery and Corruption Policy – to account and report any improper or suspicious behaviour or situations, and to report and deal with the risk of fraud and corruption.

-- Whistleblowing Policy – provides guidance on how to report suspected dangers or wrongdoing in the workplace.
+- Whistleblowing Policy – to provide guidance on how to report suspected dangers or wrongdoing in the workplace.
 All RBL employees, including those engaged on a temporary or consultancy basis, are expected to report any concerns relating to slavery or human trafficking.
 Any concerns raised will be duly investigated with action taken as necessary without any unfavourable treatment on the individual reporting the concern.
 RBL provides an independent Whistleblowing Service managed by Navex Global.
 This Whistleblowing Service is free and confidential, and can be accessed by phone or online.

 Our supply chains